First-Order Query Evaluation with Cardinality Conditions: Nowhere dense structures

 {\itshape We need to design an algorithm with $\Ps$-oracle which receives as input an $\epsilon>0$, a $\sigma$-structure $\A$ from $\Class$ and an $\FOunC(\Ps)[\sigma]$-expression $\xi$ which is either a sentence $\phi$ or a ground term $t$.
 The algorithm decides whether $\A\models\phi$ and computes $t^\A$, respectively.
 The algorithm's running time is $f(p,\epsilon)n^{1+\epsilon}$, where $p:=\size{\xi}$ is the size of the input expression and $n:=|A|$ is the order of the input structure. }

-Our algorithm is similar to the model-checking algorithm for $\FO$-sentences on nowhere dense classes of graphs from \cite{grokresie14}.
+Our algorithm is similar to the model-checking algorithm for $\FO$-sentences on nowhere dense classes of graphs from \cite{grokresie14} (also see \cite{GS2026} for a simplified algorithm).
 The design and analysis of our algorithm relies on subroutines and results from \cite{grokresie14}.
 However, we present a high level outline of the algorithm that should be accessible without knowledge of \cite{grokresie14}.

 The Decomposition Theorem~\ref{thm:normalformFOunC} reduces the evaluation of $\FOunC(\Ps)[\sigma]$-sentences and ground terms to the evaluation of first-order sentences and cl-terms over some signature $\tau\supseteq\sigma$ that extends $\sigma$ by relation symbols of arity $\leq 1$.
 Note that every $\tau$-expansion of a $\sigma$-structure $\cA$ has the same Gaifman graph as $\cA$ and hence also belongs to $\Class$.
 The evaluation of first-order sentences has been taken care of in \cite{grokresie14}.
 The evaluation of cl-terms can further be reduced to basic cl-terms.
 In fact, it is not important that we have cl-terms; the important thing is that we have basic terms with at most one free variable.